um4ng-tiw/Readme-Shields/README.md

 ### 🧐 About

 A readme best describes the content and aim of your repository and the project, however most of your time should be spent on building amazing things rather than a readme.
 This repo provides the Github users with various shields to be used in their readme file to make it aesthetically pleasing.
-The repo also consists of a sample readme inspired by https://github.com/othneildrew/Best-README-Template with a few changes.
+The repo also consists of a sample readme based on https://github.com/othneildrew/Best-README-Template with a few changes.

 ## Shields